rapidsai/ucx-py/docs/source/os-limits.rst

     ucp.exceptions.UCXError: User-defined limit was reached

-One possible cause for this is that the limit establish by the OS or system administrators has been reached by the user.
+One possible cause for this is that the limit established by the OS or system administrators has been reached by the user.
 This limit can be checked with:

 ::
     $ ulimit -n

-If the user has permission to do so, this limit can be increased by typing the new limit after the command above.
+If the user has permission to do so, the file descriptor limit can be increased by typing the new limit after the command above.
 For example, to set a new limit of 1 million, the following should be executed:

 ::